How do I file a police report?

 What is the curfew for minors?

-The curfew for juveniles (those under the age of 17) is 10 p.m. on weeknights (Monday to Thursday) and 12 p.m. on weekends (Friday and Saturday) within the city limits of Moscow Mills.
+The curfew for juveniles (those under the age of 18) is 10 p.m. on weeknights (Monday to Thursday) and 12 p.m. on weekends (Friday and Saturday) within the city limits of Moscow Mills.
+Please see Chapter 78 of the City Code for more information.

 Where can I get fingerprints taken?